floretteM/Arrow/README.md

 # Arrow
-Attacks against the two PRNG Arrow and Trifork
+Attacks against the two PRNGs Arrow and Trifork